symfony/symfony-docs/book/controller.rst

 The order of the controller arguments does not matter.
 ......................................................

-Symfony2 is able to matches the parameter names from the route to the variable names in the controller method's signature.
+Symfony2 is able to match the parameter names from the route to the variable names in the controller method's signature.
 In other words, it realizes that the ``last_name`` parameter matches up with the ``$last_name`` argument.
 The arguments of the controller could be totally reordered and still work